 - Changes in mood and personality

 Keep in mind; dementia is not a normal part of healthy ageing.
+Dementia is a general term that describes a decline in cognitive function.
+At the same time, Alzheimer’s disease is a specific type of dementia characterized by the accumulation of amyloid plaques and tau tangles in the brain.
 While Alzheimer’s disease is the most common form of dementia, not all people with dementia have Alzheimer’s disease.
-Having a healthy lifestyle can reduce the risk of dementia.
+Remember, having a healthy lifestyle can reduce the risk of dementia.